Fire and rescue services

 Gabon doesn't have an embassy or consulate in Australia.
 Gabon's nearest embassy is in Tokyo.

 Entry and exit conditions can change at short notice.
-You can contact the nearest embassy or consulate for the latest details.
-They'll tell you about visas, currency, customs and other travel requirements.
+Contact the nearest embassy or consulate for the latest details about visas, currency, customs and other travel requirements.

 You'll need a valid yellow fever vaccination certificate to enter Gabon.
 Some airlines may want to see one when you leave.